Abdellah Taïa: Une mélancolie árabe (An Arab Melancholia)

-Une mélancolie árabe (An Arab Melancholia) is an "autobiographical novel of self-discovery...about an openly gay man who lives between cultures in Egypt and France.
+Une mélancolie árabe (An Arab Melancholia) is an "autobiographical novel of self-discovery [...] about an openly gay man who lives between cultures in Egypt and France".

 Le jour de roi (The King's Day)

-His novel Le jour de roi (The King's Day), about King Hassan II, "was banned in Morocco."
+His novel Le jour de roi (The King's Day), about King Hassan II, "was banned in Morocco".
 But after it received the 2010 Prix de Flore literary prize, "the ban was lifted.
-My books are now translated into Arabic and are available in Morocco, a sign that things are changing."
+My books are now translated into Arabic and are available in Morocco, a sign that things are changing".

 Lettres à un jeune marocain (Letters to a Young Moroccan)

-Taïa responded to the 2007 death of two young brothers in a suicide attack on the U.S. consulate in Casablanca with a Le Monde editorial titled "We Have to Save Moroccan Youth."
+Taïa responded to the 2007 death of two young brothers in a suicide attack on the U.S. consulate in Casablanca with a Le Monde editorial titled "We Have to Save Moroccan Youth".
 At his urging, several Moroccan artists and writers of his generation wrote follow-up essays to his editorial, which were published in 2009 as a book, edited by Taïa, titled Lettres à un jeune marocain (Letters to a Young Moroccan).
-Pierre Bergé, the partner of Yves Saint Laurent, "agreed to fund the printing and distribution of 90,000 copies of the book in French and Arabic."
+Pierre Bergé, the partner of Yves Saint Laurent, "agreed to fund the printing and distribution of 90,000 copies of the book in French and Arabic".

+Vivre à ta lumière (Live in Your Light)

+Published in 2022, according to the English publisher of the book Penguin Random House Canada, "this is a story in praise of a woman, a fighter, based on Taïa's mother M'Barka Allali Taïa (1930-2010), to whom the book is dedicated.
+Three moments in the life of Malika, a Moroccan countrywoman is her voice.
+Malika’s first husband was sent by the French to fight in Indochina, the novel takes place from 1954 to 1999 - from French colonization to the death of King Hassan II.
+In the 1960s, in Rabat, she does everything possible to prevent her daughter Khadija from becoming a maid in a rich French woman’s villa.
+The day before the death of Hassan II, a young homosexual thief, Jaâfar, enters her home and wants to kill her.
+Malika recounts with rage her strategies to escape the injustices of history.
+To survive and to have a little space of her own".

+The book was shortlisted for the prestigious Prix Goncourt in 2022.

 Essays and articles

-In 2009, when Morocco's interior ministry began to crack down on writing that challenged the country's "moral and religious values," Taïa published an open letter, "Homosexuality Explained to My Mother," in Tel Quel.
+In 2009, when Morocco's interior ministry began to crack down on writing that challenged the country's "moral and religious values", Taïa published an open letter, "Homosexuality Explained to My Mother", in Tel Quel.